 How much is a 10 year or 20-year sperm storage?

 The average cost of sperm banking ranges from $300 to $4000 excluding any fees for the necessary laboratory processes and artificial insemination.
 The following are popular sperm storage banks and their corresponding fees.

-The Sperm Bank of California is a non-profit sperm bank based in Berkeley which is a go-to sperm storage facility for adults who want to conceive through sperm donor.
-It also offers sperm banking for an initial storage fee of $1,100 to $1, 300 with an increment of $250 (for one sperm specimen) and $450 (for two sperm specimen) per year in the succeeding years.
+The Sperm Bank of California is a non-profit sperm bank based in Berkeley which is a go-to sperm storage facility for adults who want to conceive through sperm donors.
+It also offers sperm banking for an initial storage fee of $1,100 to $1, 300 with an increment of $250 (for one sperm specimen) and $450 (for two sperm specimens) per year in the succeeding years.

-Xytex is another sperm bank that use innovative technology in storing its sperm.
-While there is no record whether their unique methods increase fertility, they offer a 7-day premium free access for new patients.
-Their month-long storage cost $75 while annual storage costs $360 billed in advance annually.
+Xytex is another sperm bank that uses innovative technology in storing its sperm.
+While there is no record of whether their unique methods increase fertility, they offer a 7-day premium free access for new patients.
+Their month-long storage costs $75 while annual storage costs $360 billed in advance annually.
 Other miscellaneous fees range between $75 and $150.

-NW Cryobank claims to be one of the nation’s leading sperm banks that allow offshore clients to ship their sample specimen for storage.
-Shipping fee ranges from $85 to $245 depending on the location and courier.
+NW Cryobank claims to be one of the nation’s leading sperm banks that allow offshore clients to ship their sample specimens for storage.
+The shipping fee ranges from $85 to $245 depending on the location and courier.
 The storage fee is $385 for one year, $1,085 for three years, and $1, 585.